dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 Like for regular while-loops, be aware of *infinite loops*.

-Note that variables introduced in the statement to iterate over are no longer in scope in the loop condition!
+Note that variables introduced in the statement to iterate over are *no longer in scope in the loop condition*!

 ### For-loops